 Hats off to the winner of the Tim Russert Award in the Diocese of Buffalo for 2010 – Religion teacher Ms. Denise Amato!

 Born and raised in California, Ms. Amato came to Ss.
 Peter & Paul School after 28 years of teaching in California Catholic schools.
-She accepted a position at our school in 2003 and has taught Religion 6 through 8 and Spanish 1 through 5 since then.
+She accepted a position at our school in 2003 and teaches Religion 6 through 8 and Spanish PK through 5.

 Our school is blessed to have Ms. Amato.
 She coordinates our weekly children’s liturgy and works with the students to prepare these Wednesday celebrations.
 She also helps with the preparation of various religious celebrations during the school year – paraliturgies, the eighth grade retreat,and prayer services.